-Most of us have been there on occasion — cramming in a couple pieces of pizza during the hours of, say, midnight to 3 a.m. before collapsing in bed.
+Most of us have been there on occasion — cramming in a few slices of pizza during the hours of, say, midnight to 3 a.m. before collapsing in bed.
 We know that’s not the healthiest behavior, but a recent study has found that there may be more serious outcomes than just regretting that third slice.

 The International Journal of Cancer published a July 2018 study that found that late-night eating may be associated with an increased risk of cancer.
 Participants in the study out of Spain who waited two or more hours to sleep after eating had a 20 percent reduced breast and prostate cancer risk when compared to those who hit the sack directly after dinner.

-Levandovsky suspects, however, that the late-eating and cancer link is part of a larger picture.
+Levandovsky suspects, however, that late-night eating’s link to cancer is part of a larger picture.
 “Frequent late-night eating may be an indication that there are other things going awry,” he says.
 If you’re eating late at night and otherwise the very picture of health, he’s not worried.
-But in his practice, he typically sees people whose lifestyle habits may also include poor diets, excess alcohol, smoking, no exercise and lots of stress.
+But in his practice he typically sees people whose lifestyle habits may also include poor diets, excess alcohol, smoking, no exercise and lots of stress.

 But if you must have something to eat at midnight?
 In addition to when you’re eating, it also matters what you’re eating late.
 “The heavier or denser the food one consumes (like meats or fats), the longer it takes to digest,” Dr. Levandovsky says.

 Do you often eat late at night?
 Do you have areas of your lifestyle you’d like to improve?
-Tell us in the comments below!
+Tell us about them in the comments below!